iqbalardyp/aquadeveloper2022/mini-project/README.md

 <br/>

 ## Summary
+The current commercial process are performed manually i.e. product collection and product listing to payment.
+Customer are also have a degree of difficulty to pick the desired product from our service.
+In order to improve efficiency and easy access of our service, we need to automate our commercial process in the form of eCommerce App.

 ## Problem and Motivation
 The current commercial process are performed manually i.e. product collection and product listing to payment.
 Customer are also have a degree of difficulty to pick the desired product from our service.
 In order to improve efficiency and easy access of our service, we need to automate our commercial process in the form of eCommerce App.